kevindavis-gd/Point-Distance-Calculator/README.md

 # Point-Distance-Calculator
+Purpose: This program creates points with  random x and y values and stores them in an array.
-Creates random X and Y coordinates and calculates the distance between the points
+It prints those values then finds the distance between the consecutive points and prints them out.
+It then sorts the points and repeats the process.